ollieread/multiauth/README.md

     		"ollieread/multiauth": "dev-master"
     }

-Next you open up app/config/app.php and replace the AuthServerProvider with
+Next you open up app/config/app.php and replace the AuthServiceProvider with

     Ollieread\Multiauth\MultiauthServiceProvider